Al3zama1/fullstack-book-review/README.md

 different users.
 The aim of the project is to master testing techniques for effectively carrying out unit, integration, and end-to-end testing following a test driven development (TDD) approach.

-The project gave me the opportunity to explore testing recipes for the different layers of an application such as database, messaging, and HTTP communication.
-Furthermore, I got to work with the different testing slices provided by Spring and create a custom application context to carry out integration tests with the help of LocalStack.
-Finally, Testcontainers formed a critical part of this project because it allowed me to spawn up the necessary infrastructure needed like database, and AWS SQS support to perform integration tests.

 ## Application Architecture
 - Keycloack (Open source identity and access management solution) to secure parts of the frontend and backend.
 - PostgreSQL (RDBMS) to store data in a relational database.